 Moving to Europe is notoriously hard.
 As an American, I didn’t really pay attention to my international friends’ struggles of applying for permanent visas in the United States.
 When I decided that I wanted to move to the Netherlands long-term, I got to understand first hand the frustrations of being on the other side.
-Thankfully, if you wish to emigrate to the Netherlands, there’s something called the Dutch American Friendship Treaty which makes it relatively easy for you to obtain a self employment work permit.
+Thankfully, if you wish to immigrate to the Netherlands, there’s something called the Dutch American Friendship Treaty which makes it relatively easy for you to obtain a self employment work permit.

 I’m writing this with the desire that my experiences with obtaining the residence permit for self-employment under the Dutch American friendship treaty (DAFT) will also help other Americans who wish to also move to the Netherlands.
 Other blogs online helped me a lot as I went through the process, though I found that there is a lack of updated information about the process online.
 So, I’m hoping that my experiences in mid 2016 will help future residents from the USA in the Netherlands!

 The process for obtaining a self-employment permit may seem long and daunting, but it’s totally manageable to do on your own (you really don’t need a lawyer!).
 If you are thinking about moving to the Netherlands and are American, it’s definitely the best option and totally worth doing.